camsanu/wro-2025/README.md

 * `models` is for the files for models used by 3D printers to produce the vehicle elements.
-* `schemes` contains a schematic diagram in form of JPEG of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+* `schemes` contains a schematic diagram in form of PDF of the electromechanical components illustrating all the electronic components and motors used in the vehicle and how they connect to each other.
 * `src` contains code of control software for all components which were programmed to participate in the competition.
 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members).
 * `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom).